NorskHelsenett/HelseID.Samples/README.md

 ### <a name="ClientAuthentication"></a> Client Authentication

-The sample demonstrates how a client can be authenticated through HelseID by using a Json Web Key pair.
+The sample demonstrates how a client can be authenticated through HelseID by using a Json Web Key (JWK) pair.
 See [HelseId.ClientAuthentication](https://github.com/ingvildaadde/Samples/tree/main/ClientAuthentication) for a more detailed explanation of the authentication process.

 ### <a name="SampleAPI"></a> Sample API